locka99/cpp-to-rust-book/src/features_of_rust/types.md

 ## C++

-C/C++ have accumulated a number of primitive types for numeric values, floating point values, booleans and strings.
+C/C++ has primitive types for numeric values, floating point values and booleans.
 Strings will be dealt in a separate section.

 ### Integer types

 Integer types (char, short, int, long) come in signed and unsigned versions.

 A char is always 8-bits, but for historical reasons, the standards only guarantee the other types are "at least" a certain number of bits.
-So an "int" is ordinarily 32-bits but the standards only say it should be at least as large as a short, so potentially it could be 16-bits!
+So an "int" is ordinarily 32-bits but the standard only say it should be at least as large as a short, so potentially it could be 16-bits!

 More recent versions of C and C++ include a [<stdint.h> or <cstdint.h>](http://www.cplusplus.com/reference/cstdint/) with typedefs that are unambiguous about their precision.

 C/C++ compilers implement a *data model* that affects what width the standard types are.